Design Divas: The Women Who Rule Polish Design

 9. Ewa Solarz

 There is a well-known proverb: ‘what youth is used to, age remembers'.
 It seems that Ewa Solarz took this folk wisdom to heart – all of her projects are made for kids!
-It is not easy to educate children about the intricacies of design and modern art, and yet It is these children who will shape our future and our surroundings.
+It is not easy to educate children about the intricacies of design and modern art, and yet it is these children who will grow up to shape our future and our surroundings.